All we know after Aberdeen drawn against Eintracht Frankfurt, PAOK and HJK Helsinki in Europa Conference League group stage

 How much flights and accommodation will be for Frankfurt, PAOK and HJK away games

-Until we know for certain which group games will fall where, it is difficult to say for certain how much the three away trips will cost Dons fans – but we have had an initial look to get a feel for departure/arrival airports, and flight and accommodation costs.
+Disclaimer: This section was written before we knew for certain which group games would fall where, and was simply an initial look to get a feel for departure/arrival airports, and flight and accommodation costs for fans keen on travelling to the matches.

-Here’s what we found – though the rush to book once the games are confirmed will likely change things.
+Here’s what we found – though the rush to book once the games were confirmed will likely have changed things.
 So be quick!

 Frankfurt – Flights: £400-£450 return in September.
 Aberdeen to Frankfurt with a connecting flight in Amsterdam.
 Options early, middle of the day and late both ways.
 For November/December, prices are closer to £300 (cheaper via Heathrow).
 Hotels: Plenty of options in the £40-£65-per-night-per-room range in September, then £50-£100 in November/December.